We strive to help people restore motion, optimize strength, prevent injury and enhance life.

 Orthopedic rehabilitation is a form of physical therapy that treats a large variety of conditions that affect the skeletal system and the muscular system.
 Physical therapy is administered through one-on-one care between the therapist and patient.

-After surgical procedures, it is important that therapy is guided by the surgical procedure.
-The goal of any physical therapy program is to help patients recover as much of their post-operative abilities as possible.
-Recovery programs will last as long as each patient is in need and will be tailored to fit each person’s abilities.
 At Recooperation our physical therapists are knowledgeable about your body’s limitations after surgery and can help ensure a successful outcome.
-Post-surgical plans may include: Range of motion exercises to keep joints mobile, strengthening exercises, walking training, including stairs and curbs, and A home exercise program that the patient can do independently by following written instructions from the therapist.
+Post-surgical plans may include Range of motion exercises to keep joints mobile, strengthening exercises, walking training which includes stairs and curbs, and a home exercise program that the patient can do independently by following written instructions from the therapist.

 Whether you’re a novice taking the first steps toward fitness or an exercise fanatic hoping to optimize your results, a well-rounded fitness training program is essential.

-- Neuromuscular Re-Education: Neuromuscular reeducation is a general term that refers to techniques that attempt to retrain the neuromuscular system to function properly.
+Neuromuscular re-education is a general term referring to techniques that attempt to retrain the neuromuscular system to function properly.

-- Modalities: Physical therapists use a variety of modalities to help treat their patients.
+Physical therapists use a variety of modalities to help treat their patients.
 There are a variety of treatment modalities that can help strengthen, relax, and heal muscles.
-Such as, cold and hot packs, ultrasound, TENS units, and electrical stimulation.
+Such as cold and hot packs, ultrasound, TENS units, and electrical stimulation.